 In a headless architecture, the content is the only data source on the presentation level.
 With a strong API, you don't have to push the content to a presentation level, you can get commands from the user directly from the headless application.

 How does headless architecture work?

 Headless architecture works by considering all the assets and functionalities available to your application separately.
 For example, an API is different from a front-end application.
 You can have multiple APIs for the same thing, for different verticals.
-The platform might have two APIs for same business logic.
+The platform might have two APIs for the same business logic.

-Therefore, headless architecture is a way to separate your logic from the presentation layer, so that each front-end can provide the required functionality required.
+Therefore, headless architecture is a way to separate your logic from the presentation layer, so that each front-end can provide the required functionality.
 For example, when a user decides to go through the payment process for a transaction, you are responsible for showing them a specific gateway page, and then you will collect all the information about the transactions, such as the account number, the amount, and the type of transaction.